JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

-   This is a verbose version of the ``@time`` macro, it first prints the same information as ``@time``\ , then any non-zero memory allocation counters, and then returns the value of the expression.
+   This is a verbose version of the ``@time`` macro.
+It first prints the same information as ``@time``\ , then any non-zero memory allocation counters, and then returns the value of the expression.

 .. function:: @timed